biorabbit/RegDDM/README.md

 `family` is the family of distribution of outcome `y`, similar to ones in generalized linear model.
 It can take either `gaussian`, `bernoulli` or `poisson`.
-Only canonical link function is used in RegDDM.
+Canonical link function is used in RegDDM.

 `ddm_link` specifies the relationship between DDM parameters of each trial and trial-level parameters.
 By default,